jnwatson/py-lmdb/docs/index.rst

 This is a universal Python binding for the `LMDB 'Lightning' Database
 <http://symas.com/mdb/>`_.
 Two implementations are provided and automatically
-selected during installation, depending on host environment: a `cffi
+selected during installation, depending on host environment: a `CFFI
 <http://cffi.readthedocs.org/en/release-0.5/>`_ implementation that supports
 `PyPy <http://www.pypy.org/>`_ and all versions of CPython >=2.6, and a custom module that supports CPython 2.5-2.7 and >=3.3.
 Both implementations provide